sea-postkassa/condchan/README.md

 In this example CondChan is created and endlessly waiting on it.
 *Select* method is used for the waiting.
 Method accepts *func* argument.
-Signaling channel is provided inside *func* that should be used in select statement together with other channels that can interrupt waiting.
+Signaling channel is provided inside *func* that should be used in select statement together with the other channels that can interrupt waiting.

 ```go
 func timeoutExample()  {